jaysCustomSpacesuits/stocks_project/README.md

 The remainder of the stocks.py contains the code for the Dash app and the graphs which are read from the database and plotted with plotly.graph_objects

+to do:
+- [] put lines 111 through 125 into a function
+- [] put functions into modules and break out dash app into its own file